Melancholy-Labs/RediSea/README.md

 ./redisea-linux
 ```

-NOTE: Some distributions may require you to give the binary executable permisions.
+NOTE: Some distributions may require you to give the binary executable permissions.
 You can do this by running the following command:
 ```bash
 chmod +x redisea-linux
 ```